Seekatar/aspnet-ioptions/README.md

 This was started with `dotnet new webapi`

-This tests the three flavors of [IOptions](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-5.0), and [Validation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-5.0#options-validation), and injection to services early on.
+This tests the three flavors of [IOptions](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options), and [Validation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-5.0#options-validation), and injection to services early on.

 ## Notes

-`Startup.ConfigureService` creates the options a a couple services that need them as parameters for their constructors.
+`Startup.ConfigureService` creates the options and a couple services that need them as parameters for their constructors.

 `Startup.Configure` takes all the options and validates them early since validation is done when `Value` is referenced.
 If only you only inject into controllers, you won't know until the controller is called, which could be much later.

 `TestService` takes option classes in its constructor and is new'd up in `ConfigureServices`